Microsoft One Outlook Timesheet

 As Microsoft announce their vision for ‘One Outlook’, codenamed Monarch, Timewatch is ready with their ‘One Outlook Microsoft Timesheet’ system.

 Microsoft plans for just one Outlook system called Monarch

-The new year has opened with a report from Windows Central that Microsoft plans to launch Monarch by the end of the year – a universal Outlook client for Windows and Mac that will also replace the default Mail & Calendar apps on Windows 10.
+In 2021, the new year has opened with a report from Windows Central that Microsoft plans to launch Monarch by the end of the year – a universal Outlook client for Windows and Mac that will also replace the default Mail & Calendar apps on Windows 10.
 This new client “is based on the already available Outlook Web app available in a browser today”.

 As Windows Central reports: Project Monarch is the end-goal for Microsoft’s “One Outlook” vision which aims to build a single Outlook client that works across PC, Mac, and the Web.
 Right now, Microsoft has a number of different Outlook clients for desktop, including Outlook Web, Outlook (Win32) for Windows, Outlook for Mac, and Mail & Calendar on Windows 10.